Wave of rejections for aspiring Minnesota cannabis entrepreneurs

 A clerk reaches for a container of marijuana buds for a customer at Utopia Gardens, a medical marijuana dispensary in Detroit.
 (The Minnesota Star Tribune)

-Minnesota’s new Office of Cannabis Management dramatically shrank the first pool of contenders for cannabis business licenses this week, sending rejection notices to 1,169 of the 1,817 applicants hoping to enter a lottery for a social equity program.
+Minnesota’s new Office of Cannabis Management dramatically shrank the first pool of contenders for cannabis business licenses this week, sending rejection notices to 1,169 of the 1,817 applicants hoping to benefit from a social equity program.

-Social equity licenses are intended to help people negatively impacted by cannabis prohibition, veterans and those living in high-poverty areas compete with more well-funded entrepreneurs to enter the state’s fledgling adult-use marijuana market.
-More than half of applicants were from out of state, but the rejection notices were met with disbelief and anger by some Minnesota applicants.
+Social equity licenses are intended to help people negatively impacted by cannabis prohibition, veterans and those living in high-poverty areas compete with better-funded entrepreneurs to enter the state’s fledgling adult-use marijuana market.
+More than half of applicants hoping to enter the lottery were from out of state, but the rejection notices were met with disbelief and anger by some Minnesota applicants.

 Edina-based cannabis attorney Carol Moss said her firm advised about 15 clients who applied to enter the upcoming license lottery.
 Roughly half were rejected, she said.